-The terms "collective impairment allowances / collective provision" represents impairment allowances recognised for financial assets categorized under Stage 1 and Stage 2 under the Group's accounting policies, while the terms "individual impairment allowances / specific provision" represents impairment allowances recognised on financial assets categorized under Stage 3 under the Group's accounting policies.
-For details of the categorization of different stages of a financial asset and the methodology in arriving the impairment allowances on each stage, please refer to Note 2(h), 2(p) and 44(a)(viii) of the Group's consolidated financial statements.
+The terms "collective impairment allowances / collective provision" represents impairment allowances recognised for financial assets categorized as Stage 1 and Stage 2 under the Group's accounting policies, while the terms "individual impairment allowances / specific provision" represents impairment allowances recognised on financial assets categorized as Stage 3 under the Group's accounting policies.
+For details of the categorization of different stages of a financial asset and the methodology in arriving the impairment allowances on each stage, please refer to Note 2(g), 2(o) and 38(a)(viii) of the Group's consolidated financial statements.